LuisaE/opportunities/README.md

 ## CS underclassmen/diversity internships

+Not a freshman or sohpomore?
+Check this out [Summer 2021 CS Internships](https://github.com/Pitt-CSC/Summer2021-Internships)

 | Name | Description | Approximate Deadline |
 | --- | --- | --- |
 | [Microsoft Explore](https://careers.microsoft.com/students/us/en/usexploremicrosoftprogram) | Explore Microsoft is a 12-week summer internship program specifically designed for first and second year college students.
 The program is rotational and allows you to gain experience in our different software engineering roles (SWE + PM).
 Phone interview + Onsite. | No fixed deadline, apply early. |